farahkhairudin/sql-projects/README.md

 # Restaurant Order Analysis

-### Project Brief

 ### Business Task
 Analyze order data to identify the most and least popular menu items and types of cuisine.

 ### Data Set
 - The dataset consists of raw MySQL and CSV files provided by [Maven Analytics](https://mavenanalytics.io/data-playground?pageSize=10).

+### Project Goals
+The goal of this project is to analyze a quarter's worth of orders from a fictitious restaurant specializing in international cuisine.
+The analysis will encompass the date and time of each order, the items ordered, and additional details on the type, name, and price of each item.
+Through this exploration, we aim to gain insights into customer preferences, peak ordering times, and the performance of various menu items.

 ### Project Objective
-1.Explore the items table:
+1. Explore the items table:
   - To understand the items table by finding the number of rows in the table, the least and most expensive items, and the item prices within each category.

-2.Explore the orders table:
+2. Explore the orders table:
   - To understand the orders table by finding the date range, the number of items within each order, and the orders with the highest number of items.
 3. Analyze customer behavior:
   - To combine the items and orders tables, find the least and most ordered categories, and dive into the details of the highest spend orders.